 A study conducted by two economics professors at North Carolina A&T State University has found that an N.C.
 A&T degree is worth more than $1 million over a graduate’s lifetime.
-A&T graduates in 2017-18 can count on lifetime earnings totaling $4.7 billion, which includes $2.1 billion directly attributable to their N.C.
+A&T graduates can count on lifetime earnings totaling $4.7 billion, which includes $2.1 billion directly attributable to their N.C.
 A&T degree, the report said.

 Other highlights from the analysis conducted by Alfredo A. Romero Aguirre, associate professor of economics, and Cephas Naanwaab, assistant professor of economics, include: